minio/docs/source/reference/minio-mc/mc-support-profile.rst

 Description
 -----------

-The :mc-cmd:`mc support profile` command runs a system profile for your deployment.
+The :mc:`mc support profile` command runs a system profile for your deployment.
 The results of the profile can provide insight into the MinIO server process running on a given node.

 The resulting report is intended for use by MinIO Engineering.